The Detail Tab

 Using Page Filters

 • Position Name - Select a position name from the drop down.
+Position names are assigned by Martus based on the position Title.

-• Title -Search position titles using key words or partial text.
+• Title - Search position titles using key words or partial text.

 • Employee - Select an employee to filter positions for that employee.

 • Position Type - Filter by position type.
+Position types are customizable and set by the client.
+They are only used for reporting purposes.

 • Taxable Position - Filter to taxable (Yes) or non-taxable (No) positions.